DaniloMetal/coursera-tidy-data/CodeBook.md

 ## Explanation of each file

-* `features.txt`: Names of the 561 features (records).
+* `features.txt`: Names of the features (records).
 * `activity_labels.txt`: Names and IDs for each of the 6 activities.

 ### Train files
-* `X_train.txt`: 7352 records (observations) of the 561 features, for 21 of the 30 volunteers.
+* `X_train.txt`: Records (observations) of the features
-* `y_train.txt`: File with 7352 integers,  representing the ID of the activity related to each of the observations in `X_train.txt`.
+* `y_train.txt`: File representing the ID of the activity related to each of the observations in `X_train.txt`.
-* `subject_train.txt`: File with  of 7352 integers,  representing the ID of the volunteer related to each of the observations in `X_train.txt`.
+* `subject_train.txt`: File representing the ID of the volunteer related to each of the observations in `X_train.txt`.

 ### Test Files

-* `X_test.txt`: 2947 observations of the 561 features, for 9 of the 30 volunteers.
+* `X_test.txt`: Observations of the features, for 9 of the 30 volunteers.
-* `y_test.txt`: File with 2947 rows (integers),  representing the ID of the activity related to each of the observations in `X_test.txt`.
+* `y_test.txt`: File representing the ID of the activity related to each of the observations in `X_test.txt`.
-* `subject_test.txt`: A vector of 2947 integers,  representing the ID of the volunteer related to each of the observations in `X_test.txt`.
+* `subject_test.txt`: File representing the ID of the volunteer related to each of the observations in `X_test.txt`.

-You can access the detailed information in the files given by coursera.
+### You can access the detailed information in the files given by coursera.
 * `README.txt` General description.
 * `features_info.txt` Detailed information about the features.

-### Processing steps
+## Processing steps

-1. All of the relevant data files were read into data frames, appropriate column headers were added, and the training and test sets were combined into a single data set.
-2. All feature columns were removed that did not contain the exact string "mean()" or "std()".
-This left 66 feature columns, plus the subjectID and activity columns.
-3. The activity column was converted from a integer to a factor, using labels describing the activities.
-4. A tidy data set was created containing the mean of each feature for each subject and each activity.
-Thus, subject #1 has 6 rows in the tidy data set (one row for each activity), and each row contains the mean value for each of the 66 features for that subject/activity combination.
-Since there are 30 subjects, there are a total of 180 rows.
+1. Read all dataset provided by experiment and name the fields
+2. Merge the appropriate datasets to create a unique dataset
+3. Remove all unnecessary columns and keep "mean()" or "std()"
+4. Use the activity labels to identify the activities in the new dataset
-5. The tidy data set was output to a CSV file.
+5. Normalizing and aggregator to tidy the data
+6. Write a CSV file containing the tidy Dataset